John R. Rathom: Reporting on the Newport sex scandal

 While Rathom waited months for the outcome of the investigations, events worked to his advantage.
-In July 1920, Roosevelt resigned his Navy post and accepted the nomination of the Democratic party for Vice President, making him an even more valuable target for a newspaperman looking to sell papers and keep his name before the public.
+In July 1920, Roosevelt resigned his Navy post and accepted the nomination of the Democratic Party for Vice President, making him an even more valuable target for an unscrupulous newspaper editor looking to sell papers and keep his name before the public.
 Rathom waited until just ten days before the election to go public with new and outrageous charges against Roosevelt and another high-profile Navy official, Thomas Mott Osborne, Commandant of Portsmouth Naval Prison, former warden of Sing Sing and the most famous penal reformer of the era.
-Rathom charged that the Democratic candidate for Vice President had acted improperly while Assistant Secretary of the Navy in releasing sailors convicted on morals charges from Portsmouth Naval Prison and had destroyed documents relevant to those cases.
+Rathom charged that the Democratic candidate for Vice President had acted improperly while Assistant Secretary of the Navy in releasing sailors convicted by court martial of sodomy from Portsmouth Naval Prison and had destroyed documents relevant to those cases.

 With the election just days away, events moved quickly.
 Rathom released his attack through the Republican National Committee on October 24, 1920.
 The next day Roosevelt countered with denials and called the charges "criminally libelous."
 His lawyer warned that "every newspaper giving currency to these charges will be held to full responsibility."
 He asked the U.S. District Attorney in New York Francis G. Caffey to consider a suit as well.
 Caffey found no grounds for a suit on behalf of the government.
-Instead, with the authorization of the Attorney General, he released Rathom's two-year-old letter admitting his exaggerations and frauds related to German espionage.
+Instead, with the authorization of the Attorney General, he released Rathom's two-year-old letter admitting his many exaggerations and frauds related to German espionage.
 The letter now became Rathom's "confession."
 Rathom defended himself at length, with what success is uncertain.

 The Rathom-Roosevelt battle ended without drama.
 Roosevelt's attorney filed his libel suit on October 28, but never pursued it.
 Roosevelt's ticket lost badly on November 2.
-When the Senate subcommittee later censured Roosevelt, Rathom claimed vindication, but the national press took little notice.
+When a Senate subcommittee later censured Roosevelt, Rathom claimed vindication, but the American press took little notice.